← Back to “Learn About Herbal Teas”

-Iced Loose Leaf Tea
+How to Brew Iced Loose Leaf Herbal Tea

-How to make iced herbal tea using Sacred Blossom Farm loose leaf teas
+Making iced herbal tea using Sacred Blossom Farm loose leaf teas

-Enjoy a new dimension of flavor and refreshment by following our iced herbal tea recipe.
 Why is Sacred Blossom Farm loose leaf tea the best option for iced tea?:

 Our botanicals are whole and natural.
 The herbs aren’t pulverized, so the flavor, freshness, and medicinal constituents are as potent as can be.

 Our tea blends are 100% herbs, mostly grown on our Wisconsin farm within the past 12 months.
-Enough said!

 Loose leaf teas can be brewed twice (or more), so they are usually more economical than teabags.